 The core courses begin with Principles of Psychology (PSYC 100), typically taken in the freshman year, a broad introduction to psychological science that provides a framework (of key theories, terminology, methods, and findings in the core areas of psychology) on which all later courses build.
-Majors are encouraged to take Statistics (MATH 117) and the two-term Research Methods in Psychology (PSYC 280 & 281) sequence (preferably in the sophomore year and certainly no later than the junior year).
-The Methods sequence teaches students to think like research psychologists, from “what constitutes a worthwhile and testable hypothesis?,” to designing, running, analyzing, and reporting an original empirical project.
-In the junior year, students select an advanced course in which they not only explore a topic in greater depth, but also learn how to write a synthetic, integrative, and critical review of a research area.
-The skills developed throughout the core courses are brought together in Senior Capstone (PSYC 610), in which each student chooses his or her own topic to explore, culminating in a project that is presented both in a senior thesis and a public oral presentation.
+Majors are encouraged to take Statistics (PSYC 170 or MATH 107) and the two-term Research Methods in Psychology (PSYC 280 and 281) sequence in the sophomore year and certainly no later than the junior year.
+The methods sequence teaches students to think like research psychologists, from “What constitutes a worthwhile and testable hypothesis?” to designing, running, analyzing, and reporting an original empirical project.
+In the junior year, students select an advanced course in which they not only explore a topic in greater depth but also learn how to write a synthetic, integrative, and critical review of a research area.
+The skills developed throughout the core courses are brought together in Senior Capstone (PSYC 610), in which each student chooses their own topic to explore, culminating in a project that is presented both in a senior thesis and a public oral presentation.
 The project may involve a critical review of past theory and research, a proposal for an original empirical study, an original empirical study report, a theory development paper, or a paper that integrates a student’s applied work with its wider scholarly context.

-Together, the core courses are aimed at systematically developing core skills related to general learning outcomes, including the abilities to: think critically (e.g., construct a thesis, supported by appropriate arguments and evidence), write and communicate effectively, synthesize current knowledge, and test novel hypotheses.
+Together, the core courses are aimed at systematically developing key skills related to general learning outcomes, including the abilities to think critically (e.g., construct a thesis, supported by appropriate arguments and evidence), write and communicate effectively, synthesize current knowledge, and test novel hypotheses.

 Majors should complete Research Methods before taking laboratory courses numbered 335 or above or courses numbered 380 or above.
-Concurrent enrollment in MATH 117 (with the Psychology Statistics Laboratory) with PSYC 280: Research Methods I is preferred.
-Alternatively, MATH 207 may be taken prior to Research Methods I.
+Concurrent enrollment in PSYC 170 or MATH 107 (Statistics) with PSYC 280 (Research Methods I) is preferred.
+Alternatively, PSYC 170 or MATH 107 (Statistics) may be taken prior to Research Methods I.

 Majors complete empirical research projects in Research Methods, but are also encouraged to do so in laboratory and topics courses, and in close collaboration with faculty members in independent study.
 Students have access to the department’s extensive laboratory facilities for research in neuroscience, acoustical analysis, child development, animal and human learning, social, personality, and clinical psychology.
 We highly recommend that students who wish to pursue honors projects or empirical projects for PSYC 610 begin them in their junior year.

-†The student must complete both terms of PSYC 280–281 to meet this lab requirement.
+††Must complete both terms of PSYC 280/281 to meet this lab requirement.

 The major program prepares students well for graduate study in psychology or related fields.
-Students interested in graduate study should consider conducting research with a faculty member, consider taking PSYC 480, and fully utilize the Career Center and alumni who have gone to graduate school.
-Names and contact information for alumni can be obtained through the Alumni Relations office.
+Students interested in graduate study should consider conducting research with a faculty member, consider taking PSYC 480: Historical Origins and Contemporary Viewpoints of Psychology, and fully utilize the Center for Career, Life and Community Engagement and alumni who have gone to graduate school.
+Names and contact information for alumni can be obtained through the alumni and constituency engagement office.
 For those who pursue other careers, the research skills learned by majors are widely applicable.
-Students who are interested in the major program or curious about what kind of career opportunities exist in the field of psychology are urged to visit the graduate school section of the departmental Web page (www.lawrence.edu/dept/psychology/grad/) and the Career Center for more information.
-Students interested in mental health careers should pay particular attention to the department’s clinical psychology sequence: PSYC 250 or 290, 330, 335 or 355, and 451.
-Students are encouraged, but not required, to take PSYC 330, 335, or 355 and 451 Field Experience in Clinical Psychology in consecutive terms.
+Students who are interested in the major program or curious about what kind of career opportunities exist in the field of psychology are urged to visit the Center for Career, Life and Community Engagement for more information.
+Students interested in mental health careers should pay particular attention to the department’s clinical psychology sequence: PSYC 250 or 290, PSYC 335 or 355, and PSYC 451.
+Students are encouraged, but not required, to take PSYC 335 or 355 and PSYC 451: Field Experience in Clinical Psychology in consecutive terms.
 PSYC 451 allows students to gain supervised practical experience at a local mental health facility.
 Students interested in graduate study should speak to their advisors and take a topics course related to their area of interest.

-Students who score 4 or better on the Psychology Advanced Placement Examination of the College Entrance Examination Board are given credit for PSYC 100 (which fulfills one of the major requirements).
+Students who score 4 or better on the Psychology Advanced Placement Examination of the College Entrance Examination Board are given credit for PSYC 100, which fulfills one of the major requirements.
 Students who plan to major in psychology and place out of PSYC 100 are advised to take one or two courses in Group I during their freshman year.
-A score of 4 or better in AP Statistics can substitute for the MATH 117 requirement; such students are encouraged to take MATH 207.
+A score of 4 or better in AP Statistics can substitute for the Statistics (PSYC 170 or MATH 107) requirement.